DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-11-BonesDeepHistoryFuture.md

 As we started to add in all the content Andrew wrote, we had some mild arguments and conflicts over how to portray the creatures in Bones Deep.

 > Andrew: "You can't put the Arapaima in the coral reefs!
-It's a freshwater fish."
+It's a freshwater fish."<br>
 > David: "What?
 Who cares?
 This Arapaima can break open ships and has crystalline armor.
 It's totally unrealistic.
-Why does it matter where the made-up fish goes?"
+Why does it matter where the made-up fish goes?"<br>
 > Andrew: "Actually that's just what Arapaima do.
 Look it up."

 So I did look it up, and I realized that for me, Bones Deep was a just another silly adventure with made-up monsters.
 For Andrew, Bones Deep reflected his passion for marine biology and fascination with the underwater world.
-He wanted it to inspire curiosity in readers and encourage them to learn more about our wonderful world.
+He wanted it to inspire curiosity in readers and encourage them to learn more about our wonderful oceans.

 After all, it worked on me.
 I learned a lot about the Arapaima that day.
 We began to rebuild Bones Deep not just for RPGs but as something based on real-world ocean life.